MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

-However, if the code is more complicated and has side effects (i.e. api calls, fetching from databases), use a resolver class's method instead.
-That way you can leverage the dependency injection mechanism, which is really helpful in testing.
+However, if the code is more complicated and has side effects (i.e. api calls, fetching data from a databases), use a resolver class method instead.
+This way we can leverage the dependency injection mechanism, which is really helpful in testing.
 For example:

 ```typescript
 import { Repository } from "typeorm";